 - Put the butter in a large ovenproof skillet (10 inches) and place in the oven.

-- Meanwhile, combine flour, milk, sugar, vanilla, nutmeg, and salt until uniform using a blender.
+- Meanwhile, combine flour, eggs, milk, sugar, vanilla, nutmeg, and salt until uniform using a blender.

 - Remove the hot skillet from the oven.